9 FAQs ABOUT THE COTSWOLDS

-To give guests some flexibility, we are now offering free cancellation for any bookings enquired via our website before midnight October 31st 2020, for stays right up until December 21st 2020.
+To give guests some flexibility, we are now offering free cancellation for any bookings enquired via our website up until 31st March 2021.
 Please refer to our cancellation policy document here for full details.
 Existing payment terms still apply, and can be found here.
 For any further questions please get in touch.

 WHY SHOULD I GO TO THE COTSWOLDS?

 There are so many reasons!
 The Cotswolds is the largest of the Areas of Outstanding Natural Beauty (AONB - definition here) covering 800 square miles, 5 counties, and is beautifully placed in the centre of England with easy access from many large cities.